Gammon is cured pork; ham is cooked gammon. Let's put this issue to bed now and take a look at this glorious roasted gammon hock.

 Which is where shanks come onto the scene as chicken drumsticks are far too dainty for the experience.

-Of course a shank it's slightly too large to wave about and probably too substantial for one by modern standards - and where on earth can you get hold of a goblet?
-But it's great to share, and no waving.
+Of course a shank is slightly too large to wave about and probably too substantial for one by modern standards - and where on earth can you get hold of a goblet?
+But it's great to share, with no waving.

 Lamb shank trumps pork shank?